|

 Gonzo!s Appalachian Trail journal

-from my first aid kit to cut off it's head and prepare the snake
+trusty scissors from my first aid kit to cut off it's head and prepare

-for eating.
-I slid the scissors down its ventral side and inserting
+the snake for eating.
+I slid the scissors down its ventral side

-my finger into the body cavity, disemboweling the snake with ease.
+and inserting my finger into the body cavity, disemboweling the

-I then just as easily pealed off the skin being careful to keep
+snake with ease.
+I then just as easily pealed off the skin being

-killed a rattler, and was going to prepare it at Jenkins Creek.
+that I had killed a rattler, and was going to prepare it at Jenkins

-If he would supply the squeeze Parkay that I knew he carried, I
+Creek.
+If he would supply the squeeze Parkay that I knew he carried,

 Upon reaching the creek, I also ran into some local folks.
 I asked